royerlab/napari-chatgpt/README.md

 ## Installation in an new conda environment (RECOMMENDED):

-Make sure you have an anaocnda/miniconda installation on your system.
+Make sure you have an [miniconda](https://docs.conda.io/en/latest/miniconda.html) installation on your system.
-Ask ChatGPT what is that all about if you are unsure ;-)
+Ask [ChatGPT](https://chat.openai.com/auth/login) what is that all about if you are unsure ;-)

 Create environment: